ZeusWPI/zeus.ugent.be/content/blog/22-23/repurposing_ewaste.md

 The first two are provided by the Armbian project, but the FDT is board-specific and didn't seem to be available yet for mainline Linux: we did dump the eMMC storage and find a Device Tree Blob, but this is Android-specific.
 The Linux kernel used by the Android TV version in the device was forked from mainline to include support for the hardware.
 Those changes were not mainlined (brought into Linus Torvalds' version) by the hardware vendor, but by other developers, causing the Android DTB and mainline Linux DTB to not be compatible.

-We used a quick and dirty hack to fix this: trying different device tree blobs for other, similar boards, until the device boots and has the nescessary hardware support.
+We used a quick and dirty hack to fix this: trying different device tree blobs for other, similar boards, until the device boots and has the necessary hardware support.
 In the end, we used the `meson-g12a-sei510.dtb` blob.
 Booting then happened like this:

 <pre><code>
 fatload usb 0:1 0x11000000 uEnv.txt